-The Carricante grapes for the Etna Bianco Contrada Calderara come from 45 years old vineyards in the Calderara contrada, one of Etna’s most highly regarded Cru.
+The Carricante grapes for the Etna Bianco Contrada Calderara come from 45 years old vines in the Calderara contrada, one of Etna’s most highly regarded Cru.
 The soil in this vineyard is a mixture of black pumice and basalt, the result of thousands of years of lava flows and volcanic deposits and enhances the typical minerality of the Carricante variety.
 Welcoming perfumes of lemon flowers, elderflower, chamomile, bergamot, sage and fresh oregano are intertwined with white peach and yellow plum.
 A saline vitality explodes on the palate, enhancing the wine’s supple body.
 This is undoubtedly a white wine destined for ageing.

 The Cottanera 2018 Etna Bianco Contrada Calderara is hitting prime drinking right now with perfumed notes of peach and orange peel, backed by candied almond and creamy custard.
 The Carricante grape is not normally this plush, soft and aromatic, but the Calderara is a special and deeply attractive wine.
 Some 40% of the total is fermented in oak and the wine is partially aged on the lees.
 These steps serve to further flesh out the wine's texture and volume.
 I especially love those glossy notes of latex or natural rubber.
 The wine is idea for a baked, flaky white fish.
 The finish shows medium length, but the power of the bouquet makes up for it.